 - RHS Employing Temporary Teaching Staff in History Code of Conduct.
 Highlights issues, policies, and standards that history departments (or equivalent units) should consider when employing temporary teaching staff.
 It has been developed and updated through the Royal Historical Society’s regular work on HE policy and consultation with Early Career Researchers (ECRs).

 - RHS Social Media Policy.
-Historians are welcome to copy, adapt and use the additional guidelines on p.6 for use at their own events, whether or not they have been sponsored by the RHS.
+Historians are welcome to copy, adapt and use the additional guidelines on p.6 of our PDF guide for use at their own events, whether or not they have been sponsored by the RHS.

 Useful External Links and Resources